Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 To install and use the AM4 Blender add-on, you need:
 - Blender 3.x installed on your machine
-- A (Unity account)[TODO-placeholder] to access Unity Cloud services
+- The right permissions to use Asset Manager.
+See [Get Started with Asset Manager](https://docs.unity3d.com/docs-asset-manager/manual/get-started.html) for more details.

 ### Supported platforms